Bangka Regency

-Bangka Regency is a regency (kabupaten) of Bangka Belitung Islands, Indonesia.
-It covers an area of 3,016.85 km^{2} in the northeast of Bangka Island, and had a population of 277,204 at the 2010 Census rising to 326,265 at the 2020 Census; the official estimate as at mid 2022 was 334,344 - comprising 172,248 males and 162,096 females.
-The coastal town of Sungailiat is its regency seat.
+Bangka Regency is a regency (kabupaten) of Bangka Belitung Islands Province in Indonesia.
+Originally the regency covered the whole of Bangka Island apart from the city of Pangkalpinang on the east coast, but on 25 February 2003 it was divided into four regencies, with three parts of Bangka Regency being split off to form the separate regencies of Bangka Barat, Bangka Selatan and Bangka Tengah.
+The residual regency now covers a land area of 3,016.85 km^{2} in the northeast of Bangka Island, and had a population of 277,204 at the 2010 Census rising to 326,265 at the 2020 Census; the official estimate as of mid 2025 was 341,760 (comprising 175,430 males and 166,330 females).
+The coastal town of Sungailiat is its regency headquarters.

 Administrative districts

-The Regency as at 2022 was divided into eight districts (kecamatan), tabulated below with their areas and their populations at the 2010 Census and the 2020 Census, together with the official estimates as at mid 2022.
+The Regency as at 2022 was divided into eight districts (kecamatan), tabulated below with their areas and their populations at the 2010 Census and the 2020 Census, together with the official estimates as of mid 2025.
 The table also includes the location of the district administrative centres, the number of administrative villages (totaling 62 rural desa and 19 urban kelurahan) and the number of offshore islands in each district, and its postal codes.

 However, a further three districts have recently been established - those of Karang Lintang, Maras Makmur and Simpang Tiga, although data concerning these have not yet been published.